ERS-HCL/gcp-ccp-pubsub-app/README.md

 This is a working sample for building Java/J2EE   for building  spring Boot app  by consuming Google CLOUD Pub Sub Services through Open Service Broker API.

+# pre-requisite/Dependency for Kubernets deployment

+ To run this application successfully in in CCP Kubenets,  following action items should be completed before deploy the app as a pre-requisite

+* on-premises environment, GCP Service Broker shoud be registered.
+* on-premises, Service Instances and Service Binding should be done and it should be in ready state.
+* Appliction Docker container should be pushed to Docker Hub or Google Container Registry.

 # How to Build this application?
 ```bash
 * Local Build  :  mvn clean package